tangowhisky37/LetsHack/Alexa-On-Raspberry-Pi.md

 ### Install AlexaPi

-1. Boot your PC and login to a command prompt.
+- Boot your Raspberry Pi and login to a command prompt.
-2. Make sure you are in `/opt` by issuing
+- Let's Make sure you are in `/opt` by issuing

     ```
     bash# cd /opt
     ```
-3. Make sure you have git installed
+- Lets make sure you have git installed

     ```
     bash# sudo apt-get install git # For Debian OSs (Debian, Raspbian, OSMC, OpenElec...)
     bash# sudo pacman -Sy git # For Arch Linux
     ```

-4. Clone this repo
+- Now let's go ahead and clone the Alexa repo

     ```
     bash# sudo git clone https://github.com/alexa-pi/AlexaPi.git
     ```

-    NOTE: You can also clone the repository to any other directory (and lose the `sudo` here, if you have permission to write to that directory), but you won't be able to run AlexaPi on boot with our init scripts.
+- You can also clone the repository to any other directory (and lose the `sudo` here, if you have permission to write to that directory), but you won't be able to run AlexaPi on boot with our init scripts.
 It is therefore recommended for advanced users (who know what they're doing) only.

-5. Run the setup script
+- Lets now run the setup script

     ```
     bash# sudo ./AlexaPi/src/scripts/setup.sh